sts10/orchard-street-wordlists/readme.markdown

 ## Orchard Street Medium List

 The [Orchard Street Medium List](lists/orchard-street-medium.txt) has 8,192 (2<sup>13</sup>) words.
 This length is optimized for binary computers and their random number generators.
-It gives a nice round 13.00 bits of entropy per word, which makes entropy calculations a bit easier.
+It gives a nice round 13.00 bits of entropy per word, which makes entropy calculations a bit easier for us humans.

 ```text
 List length               : 8192 words